Guide To What It Takes To Make Money With Potpourri And Elixirs

 Other items you may need for making herbal products include:

-Now that you know the ingredients and equipment, you can master the art of making money with potpourri, tinctures elixirs, creams, infused oils, bath salts, salves, liniments, and much more.
+Now that you know the ingredients and equipment, you can master this craft and make money with potpourri and elixirs, tinctures, creams, infused oils, bath salts, salves, liniments, and much more.